neunenak/typst-leipzig-glossing/leipzig-gloss.typ

     }
 }

-// a workround so we can use `label` as a variable name where it is shadowed by the function param `label`
-// Once typst version 0.12 with https://github.com/typst/typst/pull/4038 is released we should be able
-// to replace this workaround with `std.label`
-#let cmdlabel = label

 // Typesets the internal part of the interlinear glosses.
 This function does not deal with the external matters of numbering and labelling; which are handled by `example()`.
 #let gloss(
   header: none,